trajano/coding-standards/src/site/markdown/java-code-style.md

 wrapping would take place.
 However, there is still a hard limit of `800` characters per line.

-The wrapping rules for `implements` and `throws` declaration are different as the order does not matter.

-Unlike annotation parameters, there is no additional information aside from the class name which removes the need to read the list of exceptions when maintaining the code.

 In addition function/method calls do not implicitly add the line breaks.

-### JavaDoc comments
+### JavaDoc and block comments

 These comments are formatted to a width of `80` characters.
 They are also applied to header JavaDoc comments which are present in `package-info.java` files.

-### Block and line comments
+### Line comments

 These comments are left as-is.
 The premise is that these are developer notes and formatting should be left the way they understood it to be.